-Some practicers of face pilates tend to have an expert conduct the massage therapy to be more precise instead of doing it themselves, although it is up to you if you trust yourself doing them correctly.
+Some practicers of face pilates tend to have an expert conduct the massage therapy to be more precise instead of doing it themselves, although this is up to you.

 How to Do Face Pilates

-The first thing you’re going to want to do is massage your face with a serum or some moisturizer.
+The first thing you’re going to want to do is massage your face with a serum.
 Serums work best because it will allow your hands to glide and not drag on the skin, unlike lotions.

 - Hyaluronic Acid Serum with Vitamins A & C by New York Biology: well-known for its anti-aging effects, smoothing your skin and balancing your face.
 Perfect before bed.